msa-ez/platform/README.md

 });
 const db = new AceBaseClient({
     host: host ? host : "localhost", // Acebase DB URL
-    port: '5757', // Ingress 에서 SSL 처리를 한다면 443
+    port: '5757', // If SSL is processed in Ingeress : 443
     dbname: dbname,
-    https: false, // Ingress 에서 SSL 처리를 한다면 True
+    https: false, // If SSL is processed in Ingeress : True });
-});

-// 위에서 설정한 password 설정
-db.auth.signIn("admin", {{ password }} ).then((result) => {
+  // Set password from the setting above. db.auth.signIn("admin", {{ password }} ).then((result) => {
     console.log(
         `Signed in as ${result.user.username}, got access token ${result.accessToken}`